-We have audited the financial statements of Hope College as of and for the year ended June 30, 2011.
+We have audited the financial statements of Hope College as of and for the year ended June 30, 2012.
 Our audit was made for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The accompanying combining statement of financial position - all funds as of June 30, 2011 is presented for the purpose of additional analysis and is not a required part of the basic financial statements.
-Such information has been subjected to the procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects to the basic financial statements taken as a whole.
+The accompanying combining statement of financial position - all funds as of June 30, 2012 is presented for the purpose of additional analysis and is not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.

-Plante i Moran, PLLC
+Plante & Moran, PLLC

-November 28, 2011
+November 28, 2012